ari3s/wex/README.rst

  Limitations
 =============

-USB 2.0 throughput limits the resolution to 1024x576px and 25fps.
+USB 2.0 throughput limits the resolution to 1024x576px and 25fps on Canon EOS 6D Mark II camera.

-The script does not support cameras connected with HDMI cable directly nor through HDMI to USB convertors which would enable Full HD 1080p resolution on USB 3.0 interface.
+The script supports neither cameras connected with HDMI cable directly nor through HDMI to USB convertors which would enable Full HD 1080p resolution on USB 3.0 interface.

 The script was tested with only one external connected camera.